Arab Spring jitters complicate British-Gulf ties

 Pointing to the Iraq war, Gulf officials say that attempts to fast-track democracy can backfire, and the West often does not understand the region’s complex sectarian and tribal mix.

-Gulf countries have made small steps towards greater openness in recent years, but warn that changing too rapidly will risk further destabilizing an already volatile region.
+Gulf countries have made small steps towards greater openness in recent years, but warn that changing too rapidly will risk further destabilising an already volatile region.

 “The people in the Gulf will say, ‘you of all people should understand why evolutionary change is better than revolutionary change’,” said William Patey, a former British ambassador to Saudi Arabia, referring to Europe’s long history of revolutions.